anvetsu/reo/docs/data.md

 ```

 The values of `date_released` are returned as objects of the Java `Date` class.
 This needs to be converted to Motto's date-time type
-before they can be eaily processed.
+before they can be easily processed.

 ```lisp
 ? products:assoc(products, 'date_released, dt ~ products('date_released))